Rigorous Maximum Likelihood Estimation for Quantum States: Numerical Results

-This experiment emphasizes the our method benefits from the computational advantages of parallel processing on the GPU and performs comparably to other methods for moderate qubit systems.
+This simulation emphasizes that our method benefits from the computational advantages of parallel processing on the GPU and performs comparably to other methods for moderate qubit systems.
 In this regime, computing the objective function is often the most expensive step, so since all methods used the QMT for this step, it is not surprising that all methods (except MGD) perform roughly equivalently.
 Again, we note that choosing $r = d/4$ handicaps our methods slightly, since our theoretical advantage is obtained when $r$ is constant or sublinear in $d$.
+As expected, the choice $r=1$ indeed yields better performance in the noiseless setting.
+However, we emphasize that our primary motivation for including the case $r=d/4$ was to present a consistent benchmark across both noisy and noiseless regimes, since in the presence of noise, the effective rank is typically larger than one.
+This allows for a fairer comparison between methods and demonstrates the robustness of our approach across different scenarios.